ValeriyEmelyanov/rest-voting-app/README.md

 # REST Voting System for deciding where to have lunch

+This application uses:
+* Spring boot
+* Using Maven to build Spring Project
+* Spring MVC

 ### Task
 Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.